 - Puff pastry: Use frozen store-bought puff pastry for this recipe.
 It will need to thaw according to package instructions before being used.

 - Strawberries: Fresh strawberries are best in this recipe.
-I’ve never used frozen to make these turnovers, so I can’t speak to whether they’d work or not.

 - Granulated sugar: Gets mixed with the berries to sweeten them a bit.

 - Cornstarch: Is mixed with the berries and sugar.
 The cornstarch thickens the turnover filling and prevents the pastry from becoming soggy.

 - Cream cheese: Needs to be softened to room temperature.

 - Powdered sugar: Sweetens the cream cheese without making it grainy.

 - Vanilla extract: Is added to both the cream cheese filling and the glaze for an extra punch of flavor.